michioxd/LesserAudioSwitchAndroid11/README.md

 Magisk v19+

 ## Tested
-Tested on PixelExperiencePlus 13 (Android 13) LG G7 and Sony Xperia XZ1
+Tested on PixelExperiencePlus 13 (Android 13) LG G7 ThinQ and Sony Xperia XZ1

 ## How to use
 Download LASM.zip from [Release page](https://github.com/michioxd/LesserAudioSwitchAndroid11/releases) and install it into Magisk (Module Section)